-911 Labor Distribution Reporting
+905 Labor Distribution Reporting

 - A. The normal hours of work are eight (8) hours, from 8:00 A.M. to 5:00 P.M., with a one-hour lunch break, each workday.
 Exceptions to this work schedule will be made by the immediate supervisor.
-Faculty work schedules are governed by the faculty handbook and related personnel policies. - B. Charges to awards for salaries and wages, whether treated as direct costs or indirect costs, will be based on documented payrolls approved by a responsible supervisory official.
-The distribution of time worked must be supported by labor distribution reports. - C. Labor distribution reports will be prepared and controlled according to the following minimum standards: - 1.
-Employees, including subcontracted employee performing in-house work, are responsible for preparing their own timecards/timesheets. - a.
-Employees should be provided clear instructions of the work to be performed and the activity to be charged. - b.
-Timecards/timesheets should be prepared in ink. - c.
-Timecards/timesheets should be filled out as work is performed, but no less often than daily. - d.
-All supervised hours worked should be recorded on timecards/timesheets. - 2.
-Timecards/timesheets will be signed by employees and the supervisor only after they are filled out. - 3.
-Corrections are to be made by cross-out and new entry, with no erasures or whiteouts.
+Faculty work schedules are governed by the faculty handbook and related NWIC HR personnel policies. - B. Charges to awards for salaries and wages, whether treated as direct costs or indirect costs, will be based on documented payrolls approved by a responsible supervisory official.
+The distribution of time worked must be supported by labor distribution reports.